Home > Blog > writing > Sensory Language: Why You Need to Use More of It In Your Writing

 You can use sensory details in any story, literary or not, to make your writing jump off the page and engage the reader’s interest.

-In this article, we’re going to take a look at the basics of sensory language and how you can use it to make your writing come alive.
+In this article, we’re looking at the basics of sensory language and how you can use it to make your writing come alive.

 What Is Sensory Language?